-Board-Certified & Licensed in Chinese Medicine & Acupuncture
+Board-Certified & Licensed in Oriental Medicine & Acupuncture

 Amber graduated from Jung Tao School of Classical Chinese Medicine, Clayton College of Natural Health, and University of Queens at Charlotte.
 She also attended Hawthorn University and has been an active participate in the Medicines from the Earth Herb Symposiums.